 For one-on-one or group business-related video chats, Skype is a much better option.
 It allows up to 50 people to join in, instead of just 25 supported by Hangouts.
 Skype also lets you record a meeting as well as share what’s on your screen.
 Unfortunately, the free version of Skype is still not suitable for a lot of businesses, as it lacks a few common features.
 These include the ability to turn off your mic or the mic of one of the participants.

-The two services are very different once you add features, making it impossible to proclaim one as the winner.
+The two services are very different once you add features, making it impossible to proclaim one winner.
 Both get the job done, though.
 Your best bet is to check the pricing offered by both services along with the included features via the buttons above and then decide which is a better fit for your business needs.